Logarithmic negative tangency and root stacks: Refined punctured theory: construction and examples

 Note that both $d_j$ and $\upalpha_{ij}$ may be negative. \end{definition}

 Fix once and for all numerical data $\Lambda$.
 The paper \cite{PuncturedMaps} constructs moduli stacks of punctured logarithmic maps:

 In the first space, the underlying map is required to be stable in the usual sense.
-In the second two spaces, no stability condition is imposed.
+In the second two spaces, no stability condition is imposed (consequently, these spaces are only locally of finite type).
 The numerical data $\Lambda$ only affects these latter two spaces through the genus and contact orders, although the pairing of $\upbeta$ with each $D_j$ can be recovered from the balancing constraint.
-Consequently, the latter two stacks are only locally of finite type.

 A key structural result established in the above paper is that $\upeta$ is virtually smooth and strict, while $\uptheta$ is logarithmically \'etale and strict.
 It is important to note that, in sharp contrast to the positive tangency setting, the latter two stacks are typically reducible, non-reduced, and non-equidimensional.
 In the smooth topology, they are locally isomorphic to monomial subschemes in toric varieties.